 The Utah Jazz marketing officers "actually did that without me knowing about it," Miller says.
 "Frankly, I was not happy, because it doesn't make a lot of money.
 But it doesn't lose money now, and it's nice, sort of a community thing."

-While Miller says he once had to beg, borrow, scramble and fight to paste together risky ventures, it has now become relatively easy to make deals because of the stability of his little empire."It's also kind of taken the fun out of it to some degree," he says.
+While Miller says he once had to beg, borrow, scramble and fight to paste together risky ventures, it has now become relatively easy to make deals because of the stability of his little empire.

 Miller dropped out of college after just six weeks.
 He worked at several odd jobs, including book binding, framing houses, carrying and mixing mortar, driving delivery trucks and picking strawberries.